18F/development-guide/pages/css-styleguide/recommended_dependencies.md

 ## Dependency Management
-The word "dependency" refers to all of the frameworks, libraries and other tools that your project relies on. *Dependency management* is the process by which tools are incorporated into your project, removed and updated (for instance, when you need a new version of [jQuery]).
+The word "dependency" refers to all of the frameworks, libraries, and other tools that your project relies on. *Dependency management* is the process by which tools are incorporated into your project, removed, and updated (for instance, when you need a new version of [jQuery]).
 Here are the tools that we recommend for managing dependencies:

 ### Bower
 [Bower] is a command-line tool for managing browser-based JavaScript and CSS [packages](http://bower.io/search/).
 It relies on a `bower.json` file that lives in your project and can be used to download dependencies without having to include them in source control.